opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 ## What is QFieldCloud

-QFieldCloud is the cloud service that allows smoothless synchronisation of your data between your mobile device for fieldwork and your desktop working station.
+QFieldCloud is the cloud service that allows smoothless synchronization of your data between your mobile device for fieldwork and your desktop working station.
-You can further manage teams, work in organisations, assign different editing permissions and much more.
+You can further manage teams, work in organizations, assign different editing permissions and much more.

 ## Register to [QFieldCloud](https://app.qfield.cloud/accounts/signup/)
 :material-monitor: Desktop preparation

 !!!
 Workflow
     1. Go to the [Sign up page](https://app.qfield.cloud/accounts/signup/), enter your details and create a new QFieldCloud account.
-    2. (Optionable) If you have a received a referral code, please enter it in the according field.
+    2. (Optionable) If you have received a referral code, please enter it in the according field.
         !![Registration form](../../assets/images/qfieldcloud_registration.png,250px)

 ## QFieldCloud Overview

-Once registered your personal QFieldCloud landing page, will show you all the projects that you have access to in the center of the window.
+Once registered, your personal QFieldCloud landing page will show all the projects that you have access to in the center of the window.
 In case that you have many projects, you can search in the search bar at the top of the page.
 It is also possible to create a new empty project from this menu.
-All further configuration of that project, however needs to be done inside QGIS.
+All further configuration of that project, however, needs to be done inside QGIS.
 Under your profile name, you are able to edit and manage your account details and get an overview of what organizations you are a member of, as well as what collaborations you have.
 Finally, if you have subscribed to a personal plan with [QFieldCloud](https://qfield.cloud/pricing), you can manage it from here.

 !!!
 Tip
     In the project overview page, the two names indicate the "Owner" of the project and the "Name" of the project.
-    In case that you are the owner or a member of an organisation, you may find that the name will be different in case that you are not the project. owner.
+    For instance, if you own an organization or have access to another to a project owned by another organization, the front name (indicating the ownership) will be different.

 !![QFieldCloud projects overview](../../assets/images/overview_projects_qfcloud.png,800px)